dev-MichaelJohn/SariStore-MS/README.md

 ## 🤔 Why SariStore MS

-Sari-sari stores are a vital part of neighborhoods in the Philippines.
-However, as vital as they are, these Sari-sari stores often face problems that can disrupt their daily operations, or worse, lead to closure.
-Many small stores struggle to keep up with manual management of sales, inventory, and customer credit.
-As the world shifts toward digital solutions, SariStore MS helps by providing:
+Sari-sari stores are a **vital part of neighborhoods in the Philippines**.
+However, as vital as they are, these Sari-sari stores often face **problems that can disrupt their daily operations**, or worse, **lead to closure**.
+Many small stores struggle to keep up with **manual management of sales, inventory, and customer credit**.
+As the world shifts toward **digital solutions**, **SariStore MS** helps by providing:

 * Faster and more accurate transactions
 * Automatic tracking of inventory and low-stock alerts